wko27/blog/_daily/2026-03-10-Toe_Injury.md

   * bit spicy though
 * one nap
 * head to a HIIT class
-  * stepped badly on my toe while doing curtsy lunges
+  * stubbed my toe badly while doing curtsy lunges
 * salad for dinner!
   * and some wings
 * watched a stressful show called the Pitt with Thorvald